vborder/SpringMVCFilmCRUD/README.md

 keyword searches we opted to not list all of the actors, but an individual movie return displays the actors in their own separate section below the film details.
 - We cannot edit the Actors... yet
-- All film entries with IDs less than 1000 are read only by design.
-They cannot be edited or deleted.
+- All film entries with IDs less than 1000 are by design unable to be deleted.
 - To input a new film, you must enter each of the fields.
 Our front-end genie, Jacob, designed it that way so we can enjoy seamless film creations in our database.
 - Check out that reset on the Edit Film section.
 Neat, right?